LUOyk1999/LUOyk1999.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Ph.D. at Beihang University (BUAA)
+subtitle: Assistant Professor at Nanjing University

 profile:
   align: right